 Landholder duty

-What is Landholder duty?
+What is landholder duty?

 Landholder duty is an equivalent tax to conveyance duty.
 Conveyance duty applies to the direct transfer of property ownership from one person or entity to another.
 Landholder duty is intended to tax indirect property transfers, such as, share transfers in a company that owns land in the ACT.

-Who is a Landholder?
+Who is a landholder?

-What is a Landholding?
+What is a landholding?

 A landholding is any interest in land in the ACT, other than the interest of a mortgagee, charge or other secured creditor or a profit à prendre.